Prabha3021/File-Explorer-Application/README.md

 }
 **Output of ThiS code:**
 ![WhatsApp Image 2024-08-12 at 11 34 50_59545530](https://github.com/user-attachments/assets/0e8545ef-6057-4d96-b2d8-db0061287bf8)
+**Bug Tracker for File Explorer**

+In this C++ FileExplorer class is a well-structured example of a basic file management system, but there are a few areas where improvements and bug fixes could be beneficial.
+Here’s a bug tracker process, improvement suggestions, and corrections for the code provided
+B**ug Tracker Process**
+1.	**Initial Testing:**
+o	Test all commands (list, cd, copy, move, delete, create, search, chmod) with various inputs. o	Verify command parsing and file operations in different scenarios (e.g., non-existent files, invalid paths).
+2.	**Issue Identification:**
+o	Document any errors or unexpected behavior. o	Record specific input that causes issues.
+1.	**Issue Analysis:**
+o	Analyze the root cause of each issue. o	Determine if issues are related to command parsing, file operations, or system calls.
+2.	**Fix Implementation:**
+o	Apply fixes based on the analysis. o	Modify code to handle edge cases and errors effectively.
+3.	**Regression Testing:**
+o	Re-run tests to ensure fixes don’t introduce new issues. o	Validate that all commands work as expected after changes.
+4.	**Documentation:**
+o	Update code comments and documentation to reflect changes. o	Provide clear instructions for using the tool and known limitations.
+**Improvements Before and After**
+**Before Improvements**
+1.	**Command Parsing:**
+o	Command parsing does not handle multiple spaces or quotes well.
+2.	**Error Handling:**
+o	Some error messages are generic; more specific messages could help debugging.
+3.	**Functionality:**
+o	The searchFiles function may not handle large directories efficiently. o	The chmod function assumes that the mode is always provided in octal format and does not validate the mode.
+4.**Edge Cases:**
+o	The code doesn’t check if files or directories exist before performing operations. o	The createFile function overwrites existing files without warning.
+After Improvements
+1.	**Enhanced Command Parsing:** o	Improve command parsing to handle edge cases and validate inputs.
+2.	**Improved Error Handling:** o	Add more descriptive error messages and handle specific error codes.
+3.	**Enhanced Functionality:**
+o	Improve the efficiency of the searchFiles function for large directories. o	Validate file existence before performing operations.
+4.	**Handle Edge Cases:**
+o	Add checks for file and directory existence. o	Avoid overwriting existing files in createFile without a warning.
+Code Issues and Corrections
+1.	**issue with parseCommand Method:** o	parseCommand might produce an incorrect number of tokens, especially if there are multiple spaces between tokens.
+**Handling chmod Input:**
+•	Ensure that the mode is valid and handle invalid inputs.
+**createFile Overwrite Warning:**
+•	Add a check to avoid overwriting existing files without user confirmation **Search Efficiency:**
+•	Consider improving search efficiency for large directories, e.g., by limiting recursion depth or using multi-threading.
+**Summary**
+•	Bug Tracker Process: Identify, analyze, fix, test, and document bugs.
+•	Improvements: Better command parsing, error handling, and functionality.
+•	Corrections: Check file existence, handle invalid inputs, and avoid overwriting files without warning.
+By implementing these changes, This FileExplorer class should become more robust and user-friendly.

 **Contributing**
 Contributions are welcome!
 Please follow these steps: